vnchlsn/OsmoFold/docs/usage.rst

 In this example, `trehalose` and `tmao` stabilize the folded state (with trehalose doing so more robustly), while `betaine` stabilizes the unfolded state.

-Using Custom Solvent Accessible Surfaec Area (SASA) Values
+Using Custom Solvent Accessible Surface Area (SASA) Values
 ------------------------

-The default OsmoFold methods use `SOURSOP <https://github.com/holehouse-lab/soursop>`_, a software suite from Alex Holehouse and Rohit Pappu, to calculate Solvent Accessible Surfaec Area (SASA) values.
+The default OsmoFold methods use `SOURSOP <https://github.com/holehouse-lab/soursop>`_, a software suite from Alex Holehouse and Rohit Pappu, to calculate Solvent Accessible Surface Area (SASA) values.

 However, OsmoFold does offer users the option to use SASA values calculated via other means.
-As a result, this additional functaionality does not require a .pdb file to execute.
+As a result, this additional functionality does not require a .pdb file to execute.

-Below is an examlpe of calculating the ΔΔG of a protein using custom SASA values:
+Below is an example of calculating the ΔΔG of a protein using custom SASA values:

 .. code-block:: python